chimericdream/worldofpannotia.com/src/equipment/goods-services/tools-skill-kits/index.md

 | 6 letter / digit combination | 5000 gp | 2 lb.
 {: #codex-types-table .table .table-bordered .table-hover .table-striped data-caption="Table: Codex Types" }

-**Disguise Kit:** The kit is the perfect tool for disguise and provides a +2 circumstance bonus on _disguise_ checks.
+**Disguise Kit:** The kit is the perfect tool for disguise and provides a +2 circumstance bonus on {% skill_link disguise %} checks.
 A disguise kit is exhausted after ten uses.

 **Healer's Kit:** It is the perfect tool for healing and provides a +2 circumstance bonus on {% spell_link heal %} checks.
 A healer's kit is exhausted after ten uses.